Alex-Shun-kit-YEUNG/AAE-Freshman-projuct-group-2/README.md

 ### Table of content

 1. Background of Path Planning to Aviation Engineering

 2. Theory of Path Planning Algorithm

 3. Introduction of the Engineering Tools
    3.1 Python
    3.2 GitHub

-4. Task 1
+4. Task 1: Methodology, Results and Discussion

-   4.1 Methodology
-   4.2 Results
-   4.3 Discussion
-5. Task 2.1
+5. Task 2.1: Methodology, Results and Discussion

-   5.1 Methodology
-   5.2 Results
-   5.3 Discussion
-6. Task 2.2
+6. Task 2.2: Methodology, Results and Discussion

-   6.1 Methodology
-   6.2 Results
-   6.3 Discussion
-7. Task 3
+7. Task 3: Methodology, Results and Discussion

-   7.1 Methodology
-   7.2 Results
-   7.3 Discussion
-8. Task 4
+8. Task 4: Methodology, Results and Discussion
-   8.1 Methodology
-   8.2 Results
-   8.3 Discussion

 9. Reflective Essay

 10. References

 ---